TheLogicMaster/ESP-Smart-Display/README.md

 This project is intended to handle everything in a more asynchronous way to ensure consistent rendering.
 Previously, I attempted to branch MorphingClockRemix with a few more features, but it was fundamentally designed differently, where animations would steal the main thread until they were done, which isn't really compatible with my idea for a widget based rendering system.
-Thus, I started from an empty project setup for PxMatrix.
+Thus, I started from scratch.

 ### Rendering
 Depending on your configuration, up to three display buffers could be used.
 One or two buffers will be used by PxMatrix